Perivel/swindle.js/README.md

 - [OS](packages/os/README.md): Utilities for interfacing with the current process.
 - [Specification](packages/specification/README.md): An implementation of the specification pattern.
 - [Container](packages/container/README.md): A Dependency Injection Container for Typescript.

+# License
+Swindle is provided under the MIT License.